 Contrary to what some younger people may believe, Coughlin also points out that people in our age group are better educated, healthier and more interested in living active, fulfilling lives than any generation before us.

-We Can Start Changing Perceptions through Language
+We Can Start Changing Perceptions About Aging Through Language

 I cringe when someone refers to individuals our age as ‘elderly.’
 I quickly reframe the language and say, “Are you referring to an elder person?”